kamahen/pykythe/README.md

 * Requires Python 3.7

-* Outputs JSON and expects `entrystream --read_json` to convert to the form that `write_tables` expects (it would be more efficient to output protobufs directly).
+* Outputs JSON and expects `entrystream --read_format=json` to convert to the form that `write_tables` expects (it would be more efficient to output protobufs directly).

 * Packaging of pykythe is incomplete and possibly wrong.